loychris/image-labeler-app/README.md

 ![](lable.gif)<br>
 <hr>

-- become on of the top labelers<br>
+- become one of the top labelers<br>
 ![](hscore.png)<br>
 <hr>